darsto/borrow_mutex/README.md

 it's not able to enforce all the semantics at compile time.
-I.e. if a lending side of a transaction drops the lending Future before it's resolved (before the borrowing side stops using it), the process will immediately abort (...after printing an error message).
+I.e. if a lending side of a transaction drops the lending Future before it's resolved (before the borrowing side stops using it), the process will immediately abort (and print an error message).

 The mutex is also sound with any [`core::mem::forget()`].